 5. Forever and ever and ever

 “The Shining” seems to be about a hellish purgatory located on earth where sinners return to committed their sins all over again.
-When Jack finally meets Grady while at a ghostly ballroom party taking place at the hotel, Grady is now a server and spills a drink on Jack.
+When Jack finally meets Grady while at a ghostly ballroom party taking place at the hotel, Grady is now a server and s a drink on Jack.
 When the two men head to the bathroom so Grady can clean up the mess he made on Jack’s clothing, Jack confronts the former caretaker about the murders he committed.

 Grady is confused but delivers a revelation to Jack with the following dialogue: “I’m sorry to differ with you sir, but you are the caretaker.
 You’ve always been the caretaker.
 I should know sir, I’ve always been here.”
 When Danny encounters the Grady Twins apparitions, dressed in identical clothing holding hands in the hallway while he’s riding his big wheel, the Grady Twins tell Danny the following: “Hello Danny.
 Come and play with us.
 Come and play with us Danny, forever and ever and ever.”